mcbhavana27/Machine-Data-Learning/README.md

 Assisgnments done in machine data learning course

 ## Assisgnment1
- Bias variance trade off
+ **Bias variance trade off
-    - Calculated of Bias and variance for given sets
-    - Calculated Mse and Irreducible error
+    -Calculated of Bias and variance for given sets -Calculated Mse and Irreducible error